PreScience: A Dataset and Benchmark for Scientific Forecasting: The Dataset

-\paragraph{Ensuring dataset quality} We take several steps to ensure that \benchmark\ supports reliable modeling and evaluation.
-We source author identities and bibliographic metadata from Semantic Scholar ~\citep{Wade2022TheSS}, and disambiguate author profiles using the S2AND pipeline ~\citep{subramanian2021s2and}.
-To ensure that prior-work selection reflects meaningful literature choice rather than classification noise, we restrict target papers to those having 1-10 key references, excluding instances with zero or unusually large key reference sets.
-Finally, all author- and reference-level metadata (e.g., publication counts, citation counts, and $h$-indices) are temporally aligned to each paper’s publication date to prevent leakage of future information into task inputs.
+\paragraph{Ensuring dataset quality.} We take several measures to ensure that \benchmark~supports reliable modeling and evaluation.
+We source author identities and bibliographic metadata from the Semantic Scholar Graph~\citep{Wade2022TheSS}, and disambiguate author profiles using S2AND~\citep{subramanian2021s2and}.
+In our manual examination, S2AND yielded more accurate author clusters than the current S2AG release.
+We restrict target papers to those with between 1 and 10 influential references, excluding instances with zero or unusually large influential-reference sets.
+Finally, all author- and reference-level metadata (publication counts, citation counts, and $h$-indices) are temporally aligned to each paper's publication date to prevent leakage of future information into task inputs.
+We ensure the validity and consistency of topics assigned to papers; see Appendix~\ref{app:dataset_topics}.